Shiraz a treasure in Persian culture & history and one of the most popular destinations in Iran both for locals and foreign tourists.

 The interior came alive, and I could hardly avert my eyes and leave.
 Sitting there on the floor covered with a beautiful Persian rug will be one of the best pieces of peace you can give to yourself.
 Plan to spend at least one whole morning here and try to absorb the spectacle.

-NB: You should be at the mosque before it opens at 7 am, around 7.30 is it already very crowded with tourists and you can just forget to get photos without tens of people taking selfies.
+NB: You should be at the mosque before it opens at 7 am, around 7.30 is it already very crowded with tourists and you can just forget to get photos without tons of people taking selfies.

 VAKIL BAZAAR – A MUST SEE.